digitranslab/jumpstart/docs/docs/getting-started/platform-overview.md

 ---
 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-## What is ToolJet?
+## What is JumpStart?

-ToolJet is a low-code platform that enables developers to rapidly build and deploy custom internal tools.
+JumpStart is a low-code platform that enables developers to rapidly build and deploy custom internal tools.
 It has a drag-and-drop app builder with 45 pre-built components, so developers can create complex applications in minutes.
-ToolJet also connects to most popular data sources and APIs out of the box, and it has a group-based permission system for easy user access management.
-ToolJet also comes with a lot of other features, but for now, let’s build a basic ToolJet app.
+JumpStart also connects to most popular data sources and APIs out of the box, and it has a group-based permission system for easy user access management.
+JumpStart also comes with a lot of other features, but for now, let’s build a basic JumpStart app.

 </div>

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-## How ToolJet Works:
+## How JumpStart Works:

 <div style={{textAlign: 'center'}}>
     <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/platform-overview/platform-overview-v2.png" alt="Platform Overview" />
 </div>

-**With ToolJet, you can streamline app development with 4 core steps:** <br/>
+**With JumpStart, you can streamline app development with 4 core steps:** <br/>

-**Connect Data Sources**: Leverage ToolJet's robust integration features to connect with any data source.
+**Connect Data Sources**: Leverage JumpStart's robust integration features to connect with any data source.
 The platform supports seamless data integration across over 50 different applications, databases, and APIs.

 **Design Stunning Interfaces**: Drag and drop UI components like Tables, Charts, Forms, and more build custom applications in minutes.
 Integrate these components with data sources and incorporate business logic through JavaScript or Python.

-**Automate Complex Workflows**: Develop multi-step workflows in ToolJet to automate business processes.
-In addition to building and automating workflows, ToolJet allows for easy integration of these workflows within your applications.
+**Automate Complex Workflows**: Develop multi-step workflows in JumpStart to automate business processes.
+In addition to building and automating workflows, JumpStart allows for easy integration of these workflows within your applications.

 **Secure and Manage**: Secure your internal tools with detailed permissions settings and audit logs.
 Maintain quality and consistency with version control, and keep track of performance with comprehensive observability tools.